 In order to better understand our customers, Rightly also collects anonymised data in surveys and other feedback methods.
 This helps us improve our service by tailoring our developments.
 Participation in surveys is optional and anonymous.
 Where you choose to participate in a survey, we process this data on the basis of our legitimate interests in understanding your experience on our platform.

-When using our platform, we may also record your IP address in our web server logs as part of normal request processing, and to support you and our service in the event of problems occurring.
+When using our platform, we may also record your IP address as part of normal request processing and session management, and to support you and our service in the event of problems occurring.
 We process this data on the basis of our legitimate interests in providing a secure platform.

 If you choose to sign up to our mailing list, we will process your name and email address in order to send you information and updates about our work and platform.
 We process this data on the basis of your consent.